• Support Harris

 Will I get customized feedback for my work during the program?

-Does PWC assist students in preparing for publication?
+Does PWC assist participants in preparing for publication?

 • "Reallocating Funds to Education: A Better Chance for Youth" by Carly Domicolo